MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/enable-in-app-purchases-of-apps-and-add-ons.md

 * The code file has a **using** statement for the **Windows.Services.Store** namespace.
 * The app is a single-user app that runs only in the context of the user that launched the app.
 For more information, see [In-app purchases and trials](in-app-purchases-and-trials.md#api_intro).

+> [!NOTE]
->**Note**&nbsp;&nbsp;If you have a desktop application that uses the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), you may need to add additional code not shown in this example to configure the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object.
+> If you have a desktop application that uses the [Desktop Bridge](https://developer.microsoft.com/windows/bridges/desktop), you may need to add additional code not shown in this example to configure the [StoreContext](https://msdn.microsoft.com/library/windows/apps/windows.services.store.storecontext.aspx) object.
 For more information, see [Using the StoreContext class in a desktop application that uses the Desktop Bridge](in-app-purchases-and-trials.md#desktop).

 ## Code example